AdarshMishra27/News-Monks/README.md

-React Application which displays different types of latest and trending news in variious categories!
+React Application which displays different types of latest and trending news in various categories!